CSKit/cskit-translator/doc/GETTING_STARTED.md

 First things first, let's get you setup to play with the code!

+== Quick Command Reference ==

+If you are setting up a second development environment or know what you are doing, these are the commands you are looking for.
+If this is the first time or you need more information, please keep reading:

+git clone git@github.com:CSKit/cskit-translator.git
+cd cskit-translator
+bundle exec rake db:migrate RAILS_ENV=development
+bundle exec rake db:seed
+bundle exec rails server

 == Installation Instructions ==

 While we hope to cover the majority of environments, the following instructions are not necessarily comprehensive.
 Please fork the project and issue pull requests with updates when you encounter differences.